-CBT is a collaborative therapeutic approach that teaches clients important connections between thoughts, behaviours, emotions, and physical sensations.
+Cognitive Behaviour Therapy is a collaborative therapeutic approach that teaches clients important connections between thoughts, behaviours, emotions, and physical sensations.

-CBT is an evidence-based therapeutic approach and is considered the gold standard for many psychological disorders, including anxiety disorders and depression.
-CBT enables individuals to become aware of unhelpful thought patterns and challenge these thoughts.
+During CBT therapy, adolescents and adults will learn connections between their thoughts, feelings and behaviours.
+By learning these skills, Cognitive Behaviour Therapy enables individuals to become aware of unhelpful thought patterns and challenge these thoughts.
 This allows an individual to develop a more balanced perspective towards difficult and triggering situations.
 In doing so, people learn to see triggering situations from a variety of perspectives.

-CBT incorporates behavioural approaches (i.e., Exposure and Response Prevention; behavioural experiments) to allow people to begin to approach situations that are usually avoided due to high levels of distress.
+Cognitive Behaviour Therapy incorporates behavioural approaches (i.e., Exposure and Response Prevention; behavioural experiments) to allow people to begin to approach situations that are usually avoided due to high levels of distress.

 Individuals often experience distress and catastrophic thoughts during exposure work.
 With enough practice and repeated exposure work, people will report that they can handle the difficult thoughts and feelings.
-This process is very important for ongoing change.
-Individuals will practice both in vivo (i.e., in real life) and imaginal exposure work as part of CBT.
+This process in CBT therapy is very important for ongoing change.
+Individuals will practice both in vivo (i.e., in real life) and imaginal exposure work as part of Cognitive Behaviour Therapy.

-CBT also offers individuals several types of cognitive skills, which allow for shifts in our thought processes as well as shifts in our relationships to these thoughts.
+Cognitive Behaviour Therapy also offers individuals several types of cognitive skills, which allow for shifts in our thought processes as well as shifts in our relationships to these thoughts.
 Although we cannot eliminate the thoughts we have, we can learn to have a different relationship to them.
 This can allow for people to have a different experience when these thoughts enter their minds.
-People learn strategies such as thought records, continuum techniques and the responsibility pie.
-These techniques teach people to slow down their automatic thoughts.
-They can then catch these thoughts and look at them from different and more balanced perspectives.
+During CBT for anxiety and OCD, individuals will learn to challenge appraisals that they have about their intrusive thoughts.
+We often call this intervention challenging our thoughts about our thoughts.
+This can be very helpful.

-The exploration of core belief work is also an important skill as it allows individuals to better understand what is driving their fears and unhelpful thought patterns.
+The exploration of core belief work is also an important skill in CBT for anxiety, as it allows individuals to better understand what is driving their fears and unhelpful thought patterns.
 Individuals find these skills and strategies to be very powerful.
 They allow for insight into what fuels difficult reactions in a variety of situations.

 Cognitive Processing Therapy (CPT) is a specific type of CBT also offered at FTPS.
 It has been developed for individuals who have undergone trauma.
 Through this therapy, individuals will learn to challenge stuck points about the trauma.
 This will allow for a different type of processing to take place regarding current and past trauma.
 It will also allow individuals to decrease avoidance they might be experiencing and process trauma-related emotions differently.